tilt-dev/tilt.build/docs/custom_resource.md

 uses a shell script to apply changes to a cluster.

-The install shell script must print the result YAML to `stdout` so that Tilt can track what objects it creates.
+The install shell script must print the result YAML to `stdout` so that Tilt can track which objects the custom deployer has created.

 ```
 k8s_custom_deploy(